h3h/bradfordfults.com/personal/learning/_posts/2025-05-30-buscarle-tres-pies-al-gato.md

 ---

-Today I learned the idiom “Buscarle tres pies al gato,” which, literally translated, means “to look for three legs on a cat.”
+Today I learned the idiom “Buscarle tres pies al gato,” which, literally translated, means “to look for three feet on a cat.”

 The meaning (in which I’m assisted by my friend and native Spanish speaker [@kinduff][KI]), is: when someone is unnecessarily complicating a situation or looking for trouble that doesn’t exist.

 Example: